adeptio-project/adeptio/doc/masternode-setup-guides/masternode-setup-guide-ipv4-v1.0.0.1.md

 ---------------------
 **Warning!** Make sure the links are correct and belongs to Adeptio project.
 Don't use third-party links in your setup.

-Login to your ssh virtual machine, server or computer.
+Login with ssh to your virtual machine, server or computer.
 You can use regular user with sudo rights (safer) or root.

 Copy this line and run to the terminal: